david-tedjopurnomo/david-tedjopurnomo.github.io/_pages/about.md

 ## Education

-### RMIT University
-Ph.D.
-Computer Science
+### Ph.D.
+Computer Science - RMIT University
 March 2018 - January 2023

-### The University of Melbourne
+### Master of Information Technology - The University of Melbourne
-Master of Information Technology

-February 2016 - December 2017
+February 2016 - December 201

-### The University of Newcastle
+### Bachelor of Information Technology - The University of Newcastle
-Bachelor of Information Technology

 August 2012 - September 2014